Why you should trust CardRatings.com

 Additional reasons to consider having more than one credit card

-There are little benefits that come with multiple credit cards you probably aren’t thinking about.
+There are some little advantages that come with multiple credit cards you probably aren’t thinking about – and perhaps should.
 The main reason to have several credit cards is, as noted, because you can maximize rewards and strengthen your credit score.
 But there are some other minor benefits that may come with having more than one credit card (and these benefits won’t seem minor if the scenarios actually happen).

 - You might stay more organized.
 That is, you have one card that you primarily use for gas, another for groceries and another for travel.
 People are different.
 Maybe it won’t help you organize your finances at all, but some people like having dedicated credit cards for certain purchases.
 This is especially true for small business owners; in that case, you really do NEED to have a card for your business expenses and one for your personal expenses.